 For some of us, we work too much because we care too much for others.
 We feel compelled to people-please.
 We help our colleagues who are in need and feel guilty when not helping them.
 It’s part of our identity to be helpful.
-But over-committing might cause us to burnout and not complete our own work on time.
+But over-committing might cause us to burn out and not complete our own work on time.

 This compulsion to help is similar to the compulsion to achieve.
 We help to make us feel needed by others.
 Both are hustling for worthiness.

 We deceive ourselves that working is positive because it produces positive outcomes.
-However, workaholism is just as bad as any other addictions because we aren’t able to stop our behaviors.
+However, workaholism is just as bad as any other addiction because we aren’t able to stop our behaviors.
 Our mind keeps seeking rewards from the work we do.
 We become so obsessed with working that we aren’t able to control our actions anymore.

 A car that can’t be stopped is dangerous.

 Imagine you are driving your car.
 A car is useful because it brings you from one place to another.
 However, a car is only useful when you are able to stop the car and have control over it.
 You can’t reach your destination with a car that can’t be stopped or a car that will only stop when it crashes.
-Not only is it dangerous to you, it’s dangerous to the people driving on the same road as you.
+Not only is it dangerous to you, but it’s also dangerous for the people driving on the same road as you.

 Workaholism doesn’t just hurt you and your health.
 It hurts the people around you too.
-Your spouse, partner, or kids feel neglected from your lack of presence.
+Your spouse, partner, or kids feel neglected by your lack of presence.
 If you are a leader, your subordinates will feel exhausted trying to catch up with your pace.
 And if you are unhealthy, you will affect the productivity of the whole team.

 How much work is too much?
 How do you know that you are working too many hours?
 What is the difference between working long hours and workaholism?

 Some people need to hustle to feel alive.
 They can work long hours without feeling tired while others can’t do the same.
-Even though workaholic works long hours, but working long hours or overtime doesn’t necessarily mean that you are a workaholic.
+Even though a workaholic works long hours, working long hours or overtime doesn’t necessarily mean that you are a workaholic.
 The key difference between the two is one of them works compulsively and the other just works hard.

 If you want to know if you are a workaholic, ask yourself: